We consider Passo di Gavia the second most epic bike climb in Italy.

 Visit our Italy Top 10 Most Epic Bike Climbs page to read more about some of the most awesome bike climbs that Italy has to offer.

 The cycling climb to Passo Gavia from Pont di Legno is one of the most iconic and classic of Italian Alps bicycle assents.
-This is the pass that made Andy Hampsten famous (or vice-a-versa) in the 1988 Giro d’Italia - often referred to as “The Day the Strong Men Cried” by the Italian sport magazine La Gazzetta dello Sport.
+This is the pass that made Andy Hampsten famous (or vice-a-versa) in the 1988 Giro d’Italia, and often referred to as “The Day the Strong Men Cried,” a phrase coined by the Italian sport magazine La Gazzetta dello Sport.
 It is an unbelievable climb and MUST DO for all cycling enthusiast living or visiting Italy.
-But first . . .
+But first, a word of caution:

 Narrow road with cliffs:

 We travelled west to Bormio from our climbs in the Dolomites.
-We made the most drastic mistake of our 3 week cycling trip on the way to Bormio - we turned onto Gavia Pass from the south (Pont di Legno) side - that was a mistake - Passo Gavia from this side is absolutely terrifying - narrow road with sheer cliffs and in too many locations no guard rail.
-While we had no difficulty on bikes descending to and ascending from Pont di Legno the following day, we strongly recommend against driving this route.
+We made the most drastic mistake of our three-week cycling trip on the way to Bormio.
+We turned onto Gavia Pass from the southside (Pont di Legno) -- that was a mistake.
+Passo Gavia from this side is absolutely terrifying, a narrow road with sheer cliffs and in too many locations no guard rail.
+While we had no difficulty on bikes descending to, and ascending from, Pont di Legno the following day, we strongly recommend against driving this route.

-We enter Parco Nazionale dello Stelvio at mile 3 / km 4.8 and the views along the second half of the climb are magnificent,often unobstructed by trees (early in the ride this is due to the steepness of the mountain and later because we ascend above tree line) and are in large part what makes this climb exceptional.
+We enter Parco Nazionale dello Stelvio at mile 3 / km 4.8 and the views along the second half of the climb are magnificent, often unobstructed by trees (early in the ride this is due to the steepness of the mountain, and later because we ascend above tree line).
+These amazing views are in large part what makes this climb exceptional.